 Organ-System Failure Lawsuit Claims Lawyer

 When you use a product as intended, you assume it is safe.
 This includes pharmaceutical products and medications.
 While most drugs have some possible side effects, they should be explained to you by your doctor or pharmacist.
 It is also expected that the risk of injury is low, especially in relation to the medical condition being treated.
 When a product causes serious side effects, like organ system failure without warning, the manufacturer may be liable for damages.
+At Ligori & Ligori Attorneys at Law, we have experienced defective pharmaceutical products lawyers ready to advise you on your claim.

 Defective Pharmaceutical Products